Arithmetic purity of strong approximation for semi-simple simply connected groups

-By the assumption that $H$ satisfies the \textbf{(APSA)} off $S$, one has that $H(k_S)$ is not compact.
+By the assumption that $H$ satisfies the \APSA off $S$, one has that $H(k_S)$ is not compact.
 Then $G(k_S)$ is also not compact.
-Let $\pi: G\to Y:=H\backslash G$ be the quotient map.
-Let $D\sbt G$ be a closed subset of codimension $c\geq 2$ and $U:=G\setminus D$.
-Now we prove that $U$ satisfies \textbf{(SA)} off $S$.
-By induction, we may assume $G$ satisfies \textbf{(APSA)} off $S$ of codimension $c+1$ (the initial case being $D=\varnothing$, a theorem of Kneser and Platnov).
+Let be the quotient map.
+Let $D\sbt G$ be a closed subset over $k$ of codimension $c\geqslant 2$ and $U:=G\setminus D$.
+Now we prove that $U$ satisfies \SA off $S$.
+By induction, we may assume $G$ satisfies \APSA off $S$ of codimension $c+1$, the initial case being $c=\dim G$ and following from Theorem \ref{rmk:KneserPlatonov}.